Oxford High School shooting: Trial

 Crumbley was charged as an adult, and the judge, Nancy T. Carniak, entered a plea of not guilty on his behalf.
 He was ordered to be held without bond and relocated to the Oakland County Jail, and Carniak scheduled a probable cause conference for December 13 and a preliminary examination for December 20.
 Crumbley was appointed an attorney by the court after his parents hired lawyers for themselves, but did not do so for their son.

 At Crumbley's probable cause conference on December 13, Carniak postponed the upcoming preliminary examination to January 7, 2022, to allow prosecutors to review evidence.
-Crumbley's appointed guardian ad litem asked that he be moved back to the juvenile detention center, as Crumbley could "hear other adults, which violates the [Michigan] statute for minors being held in adult facilities"; the request was denied by Carniak.
+Crumbley's appointed guardian ad litem asked that he be moved back to the juvenile detention center, as Crumbley could "hear other adults, which violates the [Michigan] statute for minors being held in adult facilities;" the request was denied by Carniak.
 Assistant prosecutor Marc Keast said he would contact Oakland County Jail regarding Crumbley's proximity to adults.
 On January 7, 2022, Crumbley waived the probable cause hearing and was bound over for trial.

 On January 12, 2022, a plea of not guilty was entered on Crumbley's behalf during his arraignment.
 On January 26, 2022, Crumbley announced he would plead insanity via a court filing made by his lawyers.
 He also requested an evaluation of his criminal responsibility, which is standard procedure; Crumbley was to be evaluated by a doctor from the Center for Forensic Psychiatry.

 On October 24, 2022, Crumbley pleaded guilty to all of the charges and withdrew his intent to pursue an insanity defense.
-He also admitted during questioning on that day that his own money was used to purchase the weapon used and claimed that the gun was not locked away the day of the shooting.
+He also admitted during questioning on that day that his own money was used to purchase the weapon used and claimed that the gun was not locked away on the day of the shooting.

+On September 29, 2023, Judge Kwame Rowe ruled that Crumbley was eligible for a sentence of life without parole.
+In his ruling, Rowe said that while Crumbley's youth and difficulties at home were mitigating factors, they did not outweigh the seriousness of his crime.
+Rowe also pointed out that Crumbley's obsession with violence had persisted during his time in jail, citing an incident wherein Crumbley accessed violent material online using a hacked tablet.
+As a juvenile, Crumbley was entitled to a hearing, under a 2012 U.S. Supreme Court ruling in Miller v.
+Alabama, to determine whether he would be eligible for parole after serving at least 25 years.
+A formal sentencing was scheduled for December 8, 2023.

+On December 9, 2023, it was announced that Crumbley had been sentenced to life in prison without the possibility of parole.
+Right before the sentencing Crumbley apologized to the courtroom and stated that "Any sentence that [the victims] ask for, I ask that you do impose it on me" and that he was truly sorry.

+After turning 18 on April 28, 2024, Crumbley was moved to Oaks Correctional Facility in Manistee, Michigan.